KrSerhiy/swift-variance/VarianceOfTypesInSwift.md

 #### Simple types

-Referring to [The Swift Programming Language](https://developer.apple.com/library/content/documentation/Swift/Conceptual/Swift_Programming_Language/Types.html#//apple_ref/doc/uid/TP40014097-CH31-ID445) book, we have next types in Swift ( the division on named and compound types doesn’t matter for us): ***classes, structures, enumerations, protocols***, functions and tuples.
-From this list, functions, and tuples, but not only, are complex types (we are going to see that a little bit later), and the rest are simple.
+Referring to [The Swift Programming Language](https://developer.apple.com/library/content/documentation/Swift/Conceptual/Swift_Programming_Language/Types.html#//apple_ref/doc/uid/TP40014097-CH31-ID445) book, we have next types in Swift ( the division on named and compound types doesn’t matter for us): ***classes, structures, enumerations, protocols***, functions, and tuples.
+From this list, functions, and tuples, but not only, are complex types (we are going to see that a little bit later), and the others are simple.

 #### Subtyping